brian-geoghegan/react-demo/README.md

 via aws amplify and a ci/cd pipeline is setup
 As soon as I merge to github master branch AWS picks it up and deploys

-4. Example of the api response vs the cleaned version is in exampleData - i'm sure this could been done better to be honest
+4. Example of the api response vs the cleaned version is in exampleData - i'm sure this could been done better to be honest.

 5. Improvements I would go for with more time